Oconaluftee (Great Smoky Mountains)

-Oconaluftee Archeological District is within the eponymous river valley in the Great Smoky Mountains of North Carolina, located in the Southeastern United States.
-Formerly a historic Cherokee village, followed by an Appalachian community, were located at this site along the Oconaluftee River.
-Now the site serves as the main entrance to the North Carolina side of the Great Smoky Mountains National Park.
+The Oconaluftee is the valley of the Oconaluftee River in the Great Smoky Mountains of North Carolina.
+Formerly the site of a Cherokee village and an Appalachian community, the valley is now North Carolina's main entrance to Great Smoky Mountains National Park.

-The Oconaluftee area parallels the Oconaluftee River as its basin gradually broadens from Smokemont in the north to the southern tip of the Qualla Boundary.
-The Qualla Boundary, commonly known as Cherokee, North Carolina, comprises the bulk of a federal trust that serves as a reservation for the federally recognized tribe, Eastern Band of the Cherokee.
+The Oconaluftee gradually broadens from Smokemont in the north to the southern tip of the Qualla Boundary.
+The Qualla Boundary, commonly referred to as Cherokee, North Carolina, comprises the bulk of a federal trust that serves as a reserve for the Eastern Band of Cherokee Indians.

-The Oconaluftee Visitor Center, Mingus Mill, and the Mountain Farm Museum are all located in this area.
-Most is part of the Oconaluftee Archaeological District, which was listed on the National Register of Historic Places in 1982.
+The National Park Service lands in Oconaluftee are home to the Oconaluftee Visitor Center, Mingus Mill, and the Mountain Farm Museum.
+Much of the area is part of the Oconaluftee Archaeological District, which was listed on the National Register of Historic Places in 1982.